ITU-BDSA-GROUP12/Chirp/docs/report.md

    "n4x8Q~ULLEGdgNVvcSoSqwoHFJ0AgyYfyroMQchJ"
 ```

-Now you should be ready to build, test and run the Chirp application.
+Now you should be ready to build, test and run the _Chirp!_ application.

 **Note**
 We are aware that during normal circumstances one should never include user-secrets in source control.
 Given that this is educational purposes, we have chosen to include the above-mentioned secret, in order for the reader to be able to test deletion functionality locally.